Something big is coming!

 The FIFA World Cup 26 Vancouver™ Host Committee are dedicated to keeping residents informed as we finalize plans for the training sites.
 While the FIFA site selection process involved certain confidentiality requirements, we will continue to share timely updates and information with the community as our work moves forward.
 Your input is important to us, and we look forward to keeping you informed.

-Access to Killarney Park North sports field and Memorial South Park oval will be closed beginning January 2025 through to fall of 2026.
+Access to Killarney Park North sports field will be closed beginning January 2025 through to fall of 2026.

-Killarney Park and Memorial South Park will re-open in fall 2026.
+Killarney Park will re-open in fall 2026.
 Exact dates will be confirmed through the planning and development process.

 Training sites are part of the FIFA World Cup 26 Vancouver™ Host Committee budget.
 For further information on the budget for the FIFA World Cup 26 Vancouver™, please see the April 2024 provincial update.